huangsam/photohaul/README.md

 exported.
 And writing bespoke scripts for these tasks is no fun!

-If I also want to migrate my photos over to a NAS or a cloud provider like Dropbox or Google Drive, it involves a bunch of manual drag + drop.
+If I also want to migrate my photos over to a NAS or a cloud provider like Dropbox or Google Drive, it typically involves a bunch of manual drag + drop operations.
+After a few dozen times, I get tired of doing the same thing on my browser over and over again.

 Photohaul solves these problems by providing an automated solution to organize and migrate your photo collections.